 Application for Endorsement

 Students must complete the application for endorsement which is available from the WSU Teacher Certification Office (489 Education).
 The form is also available here.
-The application and all documents required for endorsement must be gathered by the student and delivered to the Teacher Certification Office.
+The application and all documents required for endorsement must be gathered by the student and emailed to the Teacher Certification Office.
 SPECIAL INSTRUCTIONS FOR COMPLETING THE APPLICATION: (1) Under the application procedures for endorsement, students are instructed to submit a Plan of Work; please note that a memo from the School of Information Sciences confirming completion of coursework required for SLM endorsement is required instead of the Plan of Work.
 (2) When specifying the endorsement being applied for, please indicate ND K-12.

 Application for Graduation